dvreeze/ocp-java-17-learning/doc/chapter05-methods.md

 The *exception list* will be treated in chapter 11.

-The *method body* is a statement, typically a code block.
+The *method body* is a statement, in particular a code block.
 It is mandatory unless the method is abstract (in which case we need a semicolon to finish the abstract method declaration).

 ### Declaring local and instance variables